Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 There is no free speech in Brunei, and the media is controlled by the government, including Brunei’s two major newspapers, The Brunei Times and the Borneo Bulletin.
-Mario and I were interviewed for both publications after we spoke to students about our writing and journalism careers at Jerudong International School (JIS).
-Here’s the Brunei Times piece.
+I was interviewed for both publications after I spoke to students about our writing and journalism careers at Jerudong International School (JIS).

-We later met with a foreign-born Brunei journalist who bemoaned the state of journalism in the country.
-Basically, he told us, the journalists sit around in their office and wait for the government to call them.
+I later met with a foreign-born Brunei journalist who bemoaned the state of journalism in the country.
+Basically, he told me, the journalists sit around in their office and wait for the government to call them.
 The newspapers are collections of press releases, and the overall quality of the journalism is low.

 Truthfully, the journalist said, most Brunei journalists don’t want free speech because it means they’ll have to start doing real work.